 However, the extradition amendment sparked immediate outcry among Hong Kong citizens, as well as from foreign parties.
 Those speaking out against the proposal included the American Chamber of Commerce in Hong Kong and diplomats from the UK.
 After a century and a half of governing the island, the UK returned Hong Kong to China in 1997.
 Both the US and UK expressed grave concern over the amendment eroding the island’s relatively independent status.

-Even after defenders of the proposal removed nine categories of financial crimes from the extradition agreement, including bankruptcy and intellectual property theft, the uproar within Hong Kong continued unabated.
+Even after defenders of the proposal removed nine categories of financial crimes from the extradition agreement, including bankruptcy and theft, the uproar within Hong Kong continued unabated.
 Among other crimes, the suspended bill still covers polygamy and robbery, which carry at least three-year prison sentences under existing laws.

 Taiwan has stated that it will not enter into any extradition treaty with Hong Kong if the treaty suggests that Taiwan is part of China.
 Furthermore, Taiwan feared that the amendment, if enacted, would endanger any Taiwanese citizens in Hong Kong.